timriffe/AdultCoverage/README.md

 library(DDM)
 ```

-Be aware that if you report a bug and we fix it, then you'll need to reinstall to get the changes.
+Be aware that if you report a bug and we fix it, then you'll need to reinstall (from github) to get the changes.

 Your data need to be in this kind of shape: